DevDeskQueue3/Node/README.md

 {
     "title": "updated ticket!",
     "description": "here's the description",
-    "what_ive_tried": "here's what I've tried"
+    "what_ive_tried": "here's what I've tried",
-}
+    "categories": ["new category", "category 2", "category 3"] }
 ```